 Most of my generation have only heard about HIV from bogeyman-type stories told to us by older relatives or acquaintances to deter us from leading a “risky lifestyle”, or from remnants of the Grim Reaper ads back in the day, or from a solitary sex-ed class in high school.
 For some of us, HIV has become colloquialised in jokes that people tell, where HIV is used as a punchline.
 For others, especially if we’re in established or straight relationships, we genuinely believe we have no risk for HIV.

 We urgently need to resume educating our young people about HIV, and sending positive, accurate information about the risk of transmission.
 We are a young demographic coming into adulthood with a huge gap in knowledge on how to remain vigilant about our sexual health.
-The lived experience of PLHIV should never be minimised or reduced to a punchline.
+The lived experience of people living with HIV should never be minimised or reduced to a punchline.
 We must educate young people about HIV, which will not only reduce the stigma associated with living with HIV, but also reduce the potential for a dramatic increase in HIV incidence in my generation.